OpenDataAnalytics/gaia/docs/index.rst

 Welcome to Gaia's documentation!
 ================================

-Gaia is a geospatial utilities plugin for Girder_, jointly developed by Kitware_ and Epidemico_.
+Gaia is a geospatial analysis library jointly developed by Kitware_ and Epidemico_.
+It can work with vector data (geoJSON, shapefiles, PostGIS databases) and raster data (geotiff images).

+Available analyses possible with the core Gaia library include:
+  * `Vector processes <gaia.geo.html#module-gaia.geo.processes_vector>`__

+    * Calculate areas of polygons

+    * Buffer geometries

+    * Calculate centroids

+    * Nearest distance

+    * Intersections

+    * and more.

+  * `Raster processes <gaia.geo.html#module-gaia.geo.processes_raster>`__

+    * Subset

+    * Raster math

+There are also official plugins that expand Gaia's capabilities, and you are encouraged to `write your own <plugins.html#development>`__.

 Table of Contents
 -----------------